 1. Google Customer Reviews Opt-in

-Again, this option is offered to all customers after completing a purchase on your site.
-All customers who choose to opt-in may receive a follow-up email post-purchase.
+This option is offered to all customers after completing a purchase on your site.
+In addition, all customers who opt-in may receive a follow-up email post-purchase.

 2. Google Customer Reviews Survey